mikeli94cn/python/what_is_venv_and_uv.md

 ```
 To leave the environment when you are done working, simply type deactivate.
 [7, 10]

-## Modern Context: venv vs uv
-As discussed earlier, venv is the old-school, standard library mechanism.
-[8, 11]

-Tools like uv still create a .venv directory with the exact same internal architecture.

-However, uv completely bypasses Python's slow, manual python -m venv commands and activates everything behind the scenes in milliseconds using Rust.
-[1, 8]

-Would you like to see how to configure your IDE (like VS Code or PyCharm) to automatically recognize and use a venv folder when you open a project?

 ---
 uv is an all-in-one Python project and package manager, while a .venv directory is a local, isolated Python environment.